danriti/moleskine/faking-the-funk/README.md

 Developers love refactoring, right?
 Well I can think of a few more changes that are appropriate.

-First, our mock [knows to much][29]!
+First, our mock [knows too much][29]!
 Thus, I propose we do some good old [information hiding][30] and move the file handling functionality out of our mock and into a new class called `Resource`: